Cartesian to Cylindrical Coordinate Converter

 Why use cylindrical coordinates?

-Cylindrical coordinates simplify calculations for problems with cylindrical symmetry, such as fluid flow in pipes, electromagnetic fields around wires, or motion along helical paths.
+Cylindrical coordinates streamline calculations for cylindrical symmetry, such as fluid flow in pipes, electromagnetic fields around wires, or motion along helical paths.

 How do I convert from cylindrical back to Cartesian coordinates?